 The court affirmed that the former wife was entitled to permanent alimony.
 She had spent most of her long-term marriage out of the workforce, staying at home with the children.
 She was unable to support herself and did not have the ability due to some medical conditions.
 Therefore she also could not live in any similar lifestyle to that provided by her husband who was an attorney.

 It was seen that the trial court’s decision on durational alimony did not take into consideration any evidence or facts pertaining to the wife and her ability or inability to support herself.
 Due to this, the case was also reversed and remanded in part.

 Stricklin v.
 Stricklin Case

 Additionally, the case of Stricklin v.
 Stricklin, No. 1D16-5549, 2018 WL 2399335 (Fla.
 Dist.
 Ct.
 App.
 May 25, 2018) originally awarded the former wife durational alimony of $2,500 per month for two years.
 The court also awarded the wife $19,000 for attorney fees and cost.
-However, when the former husband appealed it was found that the original trail court had insufficient evidence as to how it came to the ruling for awarding the former wife durational alimony and attorney fees and cost.
+However, when the former husband appealed it was found that the original trial court had insufficient evidence as to how it came to the ruling for awarding the former wife durational alimony and attorney fees and cost.
 There needed to be additional evidence and documentation showing the wife’s need for alimony along with the former husband’s ability to pay.
 However, it was affirmed that the attorney cost and fees was a reasonable amount, the case was reversed in part due to lack of information as to how the decision was made, and remanded.